 Remarketing works by placing cookies on the devices of visitors to your website who meet your criteria (s).
 Their cookie ID is added to your retargeting audience list.

-Now that you know what your user was interested in, you can show him some adverts around it and offer some special incentive to get him to make a purchase.
+Now that you know what your user was interested in, you can show him some adverts around it and offer some special incentives to get him to make a purchase.

 Similarly, you can remarket to your existing customers and announce upcoming sales/discounts and push them by giving them a members-only sale.
 Here, you will be using your existing customer database and segregating them depending on the campaign objective.

-Remarketing can be done using tools/services like Google Ads, Facebook Ads, Facebook Pixel, MailChimp, etc which will be covered in the sections below, so make sure to stick till the end.
+Remarketing can be done using tools/services like Google Ads, Facebook Ads, Facebook Pixel, MailChimp, etc which will be covered in the sections below, so make sure to stick to the end.